 7. Gwynnie Bee

-This is another clothing subscription service, but it’s geared specifically towards “plus sized” women.
+This is another clothing subscription service, but it’s geared specifically towards plus-sized women.
 It’s a try-it-and-buy-it service.
 You can basically rent items, and then buy them at a discounted price if you decide to keep them.
 If you only wear an item a few times, you can return it and check something else out in its place.

 The plans aren’t necessarily monthly on this one.
 You can have one to three items out at a time, and you’ll get free shipping and returns with unlimited exchanges.
 So you can have items going in and out at different times, depending on your preferences.
-If you don’t want to return a piece, you can just buy it at the discounted rate.
+If you don’t want to return a piece, you can just buy it at a discounted rate.

 Big Saver?
 This one is probably a good fit for professional women who need to keep their wardrobe in style through all seasons.
 At $49 to $95 per month, it can get pretty pricey.
 But if this helps keep you from dropping hundreds every season on new clothes for work, it could be worth your investment.